BigCommerce vs Shopify Plus

 - Our Merchant Acceleration Team regularly creates exclusive courses for Plus merchants

 - The Shopify Plus Facebook Community, as well as in-person and digital meet-ups, make sure you never have to face scaling alone

 From billing to development, themes to sales channels, analytics to automation, we’re with you every step of the way.

 Building out a thriving partner ecosystem hinges on offering merchants and partners innovative opportunities and solutions they can’t get anywhere else.

 It’s one reason third-parties judge the Shopify Plus ecosystem — one uniquely designed to benefit both merchants and partners — as more advanced, diverse, and stronger than that of BigCommerce.

-Not surprisingly, a community of thousands of Shopify Experts has grown up around the nearly 3,000 enterprise merchants who rely on Shopify Plus to power their strategies.
+Not surprisingly, a community of thousands of Shopify Experts has grown up around the over 5,300 enterprise merchants who rely on Shopify Plus to power their strategies.
 To ensure that Shopify Plus can accommodate the needs of large retailers, we created the Shopify Plus Partner Program, an award-winning, carefully-vetted collection of agencies, solutions, and technical providers.
 These include:

 - Solutions partners: designers and developers that specialize in Shopify Plus themes, app integration, and customization.